Pravs-mystic/Pravs-mystic.github.io/README.txt

-This web page consists of my personal information, skills, and projects.
+This web page consists of my profile information, skills, and projects.

 ### Thank you!